10 Ways to Optimize Music Streaming

 #4 Modems, Routers, and Wi-Fi:

 Most ISPs offer a single component that performs the functions of a modem, router, and Wi-Fi.
-And none of these components are audiophile grade.
-Since most of us don't have the budget for separate commercial grade networking components, let's talk about getting the most bang for your buck.
+None of these components are audiophile grade.
+The components your ISP provides can be upgraded with consumer or commercial quality components.
+Since most of us don't have the budget to purchase commercial quality networking components let's talk about getting the most bang for your buck.

-There are also modest priced audiophile switches from companies like LHY that not only improve the sound quality of Ethernet but also have SFP optical that allow you to interface them directly with other optical components and even run optical cable in your home.
-Remember that optical cable is not susceptible to EMI and RFI noise...a nice benefit.
-Another excellent option would be to interface a switch with SFP optical with a network audio adapter like the Optical Rendu.
+There are also modest priced audiophile switches from companies like LHY that not only improve the sound quality of Ethernet but also have SFP optical that would allow you to run optical cable in your home.
+Optical cable is not susceptible to EMI and RFI noise...a nice benefit.
+Another option would be to interface a switch with SFP optical with a high-performance network audio adapter like the Optical Rendu.

 #5 Power Supplies:

 The “wall wart” and internal SMPS that come with most modems, routers, switches, NAS drives, reclockers, and mini computers, are the weakest links in your digital signal path.
 These SMPS create “hash noise” that get into the ground and radiant noise that pollute other components in your system.
-Even using the most basic linear power supply (LPS), like an SBooster, will significantly improve sound quality.
+Even using the most basic LPS, like an SBooster, will significantly improve sound quality.

 The clocking frequencies used in computer and networking components are not optimized to the 44.1Khz and 48Khz multiples that are used in digital music.
 This is one reason audiophile switches and reclockers will improve sound quality.
 Another reason is reduced clocking noise.